corgan2222/ESPresense.github.io/index.md

 * Filters measured distance with botah a median prefilter and a Kalman filter (reduces jitter for more accuracy)
 * Fully multithreaded, uses constant BLE scanning, doesn't disable wdt (more reliable)
 * Additional [AppDaemon app](https://github.com/ESPresense/ad-espresense-ips) that attempts to solve indoor position (x,y,z) with multiple ESPresense stations using multilateralization.
+* Additional sensors supported, like Motion detectors or temperatur/humidity sensors.

 ## Getting Started